 Since Mr. Margiela's departure, the brand's revenue has likely only grown, considering an array of more mainstream, cash-friendly endeavors that the house has undertaken, such as the collaboration with H&M in 2012; the rebranding and subsequent push for the house's diffusion line, MM6; a collaboration with NYC-based retailer, Opening Ceremony; the introduction of a number of categories under the MMM name, including fragrances in association with L’Oreal, jewelry and other accessories, and home goods.

-It would certainly be interesting to reconcile the changes that appear to clash with the underlying ethos of the house with Mr. Margiela's thoughts, but we will likely have to wait a long time for such insight if we ever get it at all.
+It would certainly be interesting to reconcile some of the changes that could certainly appear to clash with the underlying ethos of the house with Mr. Margiela's thoughts, but we will likely have to wait a long time for such insight - if we ever get it at all.